How many times have you heard someone say, “He could do it if he really wanted to?”

 Who can diagnose ADHD?
 Doctors, psychologists, psychiatrists and other professionals are trained to recognize the symptoms and make the diagnosis.
 You can read more about the role of each of these professionals in the article Who Can Diagnose ADHD?

 The feeling of relief that comes from simply having a name to put on the literal disorder in your life is incredible.
-ADHD is probably the only condition that causes people to grin with they read the symptoms.
+ADHD is probably the only condition that causes people to grin when they read the symptoms.
 People who don't grin just shake their head.
 The typical response is "It was like I was reading about me."

 You want to run down the street yelling, "I'm not a nut!
 I'm not a nut!"
 Such a demonstration, of course, is extremely inappropriate behavior in itself and, in fact, may very well prove to those around you that you are, indeed, totally crazy and they'll wrap you up in a white jacket and cart you off for some much needed rest and relaxation.
 But - at least you'll be carried away with the satisfaction that comes from knowing that there is a name for the disorder which has caused you so much frustration and grief.